 Travel Tips

-• Allow at least 1–2 hours to explore the tunnel and surroundings
+• Allow at least 1–2 hours to explore the tunnel, museum, and nature trail thoroughly.

 Admission Fee: